 interest in the peace symbol becomes visible when you know he was a member of

-the British Fabian Socialist Society, a secret society advocating a New World
+the British Fabian Socialist Society, a Brotherhood of Death secret society advocating an

 that a "Black Death" or bacteriological warfare